 There are weekend and even one-day retreats that are less of a time investment but can still provide the resources needed.

 5. “I’m too young/old.”

 There are Christian retreats available for all ages and backgrounds.
 They are usually tailored to specific groups, so finding one that fits is an easy task.

 If your church group isn’t hosting a retreat any time soon, try local churches in your area.
 Most are listed on the internet and a simple search can be useful in finding one that’s right.

 6. “It won’t be any fun.”

 Some people think of a retreat as a succession of boring lectures and one-sided informational sessions.
-However, a Christian treat can be a lot of fun!
-Most offer exciting activities and fun games and have a good balance between lecture sessions and free time.
-Christian retreats can be wonderful times of fellowship and making friends.
+However, a Christian treat can be a lot of fun and spiritual at the same time!

 7. “I don’t need a Christian retreat.”